Residence Hall Video Tour

 How to Apply to Live in the Residence Hall

-1) Application for Admission – Complete the Application for Admission and have an official copy of your transcript mailed to Lawson State Community College Admissions Office.
+1. Application for Admission – Complete the Application for Admission and have an official copy of your transcript mailed to the

-– Complete the Application (including the signed Statement of Terms and Conditions of Occupancy) Carefully read, initial, and sign each page.
+3. Housing Application – Complete the Application (including the signed Statement of Terms and Conditions of Occupancy).
+Carefully read, initial, and sign each page.
 Be sure that your social security number is recorded accurately on all forms.
 Mail the completed Application with a cashier’s check or money order for the one-time *$200.00 non-refundable application fee as soon as possible to:

 Lawson State Community College